- Contact Us Now: 813-200-0013 Tap Here To Call Us

 Assemble the Right Documents

 If you have spotted what seems to be stock frauds and you haven’t gotten any kind of reasonable explanation from your broker, you need to start assembling your case as soon as you talk to the brokerage firm.
+This begins by collecting evidence.
+In a stock fraud case, this typically means collecting the necessary documents that would prove fraud, which can include:

 - Notes of discussions with your broker